davidleghorn/atom-focus-mode/README.md

 **Type Writer Scrolling**

 * Keeps the line containing the cursor in the center of the text editor.
-* Type Writer Scrolling can be toggled on/off using keyboard shortcut `ctrl+alt+t` or via package settings.
+* Type Writer Scrolling can be toggled on/off within files using keyboard shortcut `ctrl+alt+t`.
 * Supported in Scope, Shadow and Cursor focus modes.

 **To configure focus mode as per version 0.8 and earlier**